Tag Archive for: ESOP

 ESOPs by the Numbers

-These conditions have led heavy civil and general contractor owners to identify Employee Stock Ownership Plans (ESOPs) as a compelling solution with significant advantages for both owners and employees.
+These conditions have led construction owners to identify Employee Stock Ownership Plans (ESOPs) as a compelling solution with significant advantages for both owners and employees.

 •

-• Representing 30% of new formations annually, the construction industry is now the fastest-growing cohort of ESOPs
+• Representing ~25% of new formations annually, the construction industry is one of the fastest-growing cohorts of ESOPs

 •

-• Across all industries, ~15 million employees participate in ESOPs, with 250+ plans established annually
+• Across all industries, ~15 million employees participate in ESOPs, with ~260 plans established annually on average

 Formation Trends: ESOP Adoption by Industry Subsector

-When we analyzed the data, it confirmed what we have seen anecdotally: most companies pursuing ESOPs are general contractors, industrial contractors, and heavy civil firms.
-Private equity typically avoids these sectors due to bonding requirements, cyclicality, and thinner margins.
+When we analyzed the data, it confirmed what we have seen anecdotally: ESOP adoption has been especially strong among general contractors, industrial contractors, and heavy civil firms.
+These companies often have strong cultures, long-tenured employees, meaningful bonding requirements, and shareholder bases that care deeply about legacy and continuity.

 What Is an Employee Stock Ownership Plan—and Why Is It an Attractive Option?

-Given the mechanics and complexity of an ESOP transaction, it’s crucial to understand why these plans are gaining popularity in the heavy civil and general contracting industry and how they can be a valuable component of a company’s succession planning strategy.
+Given the mechanics and complexity of an ESOP transaction, it’s crucial to understand why these plans are gaining popularity in the construction industry and how they can be a valuable component of a company’s succession planning strategy.

 An ESOP is a type of qualified retirement plan, similar to a 401(k) or profit-sharing plan, designed to provide employees with retirement income over time.
 What makes an ESOP unique is its dual function, not only offering retirement benefits but also facilitating the transfer of business ownership to future leaders.